 Government Investigations & White Collar Crime

-We have particular experience in cases such as business and financial fraud; international crime; defense procurement fraud; public corruption; healthcare, securities, and tax fraud; and antitrust, environmental, and RICO crimes.
-At both federal and state levels, we represent clients in grand jury investigations and defend them against indictments.
+We have broad experience in cases such as business and financial fraud; international crime; defense procurement fraud; public corruption; healthcare, securities, and tax fraud; and antitrust, environmental, and RICO crimes.
+We represent clients in grand jury investigations and defend them against indictments at both federal and state levels.

-Clients also engage our services when they face the prospect of enforcement action by federal or state administrative agencies, such as the Securities and Exchange Commission, the U.S. Food and Drug Administration, and the Massachusetts State Ethics Commission.
-In addition, we defend professionals in licensing and disciplinary proceedings.
+If a client is confronting the prospect of an enforcement action by federal or state administrative agencies, such as the Securities and Exchange Commission, the U.S. Food and Drug Administration, and the Massachusetts State Ethics Commission, we are by our client’s side through every challenge.
+We also defend professionals in licensing and disciplinary proceedings.

-Our group also conducts internal investigations and audits for companies and firms to promote compliance with laws and regulations and to identify any illegal conduct.
-In the event a client is ever prosecuted and convicted, these preventive measures can substantially reduce the severity of any sentence imposed under the Federal Sentencing Guidelines.
-Such an internal compliance program also minimizes the risk that an organization will be deemed culpable for the criminal conduct of its employees because it has been "willfully blind" to the violations.
-Today, a corporation can be found guilty, even when no one employee, acting alone, has committed a crime.
+Internal compliance programs also minimize the risk that an organization will be deemed culpable for the criminal conduct of its employees because it has been “willfully blind” to the violations.
+Today, a corporation can be found guilty even when no single employee acting alone has committed a crime.